A step by step guide about How to get your Spanish student visa documents

 - how to pick up your student visa when it is ready

 Make an appointment to see the Spanish Consulate about applying for a student visa.
-Depending on where you live, you can either call them or make an appointment online.
-Your appointment may require a face-to-face meeting or a virtual meeting over the internet.
+Depending on where you live, you can call them or make an appointment online.
+Your appointment may require a face-to-face or virtual meeting over the internet.

 Ask the Consulate for a complete list of what you need to bring.
 This list will include the following:

-- Passport: You must show a valid passport that is valid for at least one year.
+- Passport: You must show a passport that is valid for at least one year.

-- Proof of financial support: You must show that you have sufficient financial resources such as payslips and bank statements.
-If this is a challenge, an affidavit of financial support from your parents or a family member is also usually acceptable.
+- Proof of financial support: You must show sufficient financial resources such as payslips and bank statements.
+If this is a challenge, an affidavit of financial support from your parents or family is also usually acceptable.